6% Place

 wishes & dreams

 The commonality of these thoughts provide us with starting point for our Toolbox.
 Here are things that both groups want.
 None of these wishes threaten anyone’s identity or the identity of Garfield as a place.
-In fact, if these wishes and dreams were accomplished, Garfield would be a much better place for its residents and a much more desirable place for in-comers.
+In fact, if these wishes and dreams were accomplished, Garfield would be a better place for its residents and a much more desirable place for people to move to.

 the priorities

-When we clustered all of these comments together, six groups emerged.
+After analyzing everyone’s comments, six main themes emerged.
 These have become the six key priorities that we will remain focussed on.
-They are the most important issues for both the residents of Garfield and for our target creative worker group.
-By framing the 6% Toolbox around these priorities, our incentives or projects will serve the correct audience.
+They are the most important issues for both Garfield residents and for our target creative worker group.
+By framing the 6% Toolbox around these priorities, our projects will serve the our dual audiences of current and potential future Garfield residents.
 These priorities are to:

 the toolbox emerges

-We set ourselves the goal of always solving at least four of our six priorities with each incentive to be implemented.
-To find the best incentives we transposed each idea generated (all 400 of them) onto a spreadsheet and rated each against our six goals.
+We set ourselves the goal of always solving at least four of our six priorities with each Toolbox project to be implemented.
+To find the best incentives we rated each idea generated (all 400 of them) against our six goals.
 Some additional principles guided us: first, participation by the residents of Garfield is key and second, we need to amplify the good that is already there.
-Finally, we also considered the speed of implementation and impact of of each incentive, to ensure that a full range of quick wins and big challenges were considered – quick versus slow, easy versus hard and big versus small.
+Finally, we also considered the speed of implementation and impact of of each incentive, to ensure that a full range of quick wins and big challenges were considered—quick versus slow, easy versus hard, and big versus small.

-And so the toolbox emerged.
+And so the Toolbox emerged.
 On September 7, 2011, we presented them to the community.
-At the same time, 7o Carnegie Mellon architecture students, working through the Urban Design Build Studio, began the exercise of turning each of these ideas into an implementable strategy, including brainstorming with community members in October 2011.
+At the same time, 70 Carnegie Mellon architecture students, working through the Urban Design Build Studio, began the exercise of turning each of these ideas into an implementable strategy, including brainstorming with community members in October 2011.

 sixteen ideas